Skip to product information

 Books in this sampler (in thoughtful reading order):

-(This order moves from gentle, community-centered stories into increasingly layered explorations of identity, resilience, and intellectual growth within changing historical landscapes.)
+This order moves from gentle, community-centered stories into increasingly layered explorations of identity, resilience, and intellectual growth across different periods in American history.

 Who this sampler is for:

-This sampler is designed for readers ages 11–13 who enjoy historical fiction grounded in everyday life rather than battlefield conflict.
-It’s an excellent fit for thoughtful boys and girls who appreciate character-driven stories about family, education, friendship, and finding one’s place during meaningful moments in history.
+This sampler is designed for boys and girls ages 11–13 who enjoy historical fiction grounded in everyday life rather than battlefield conflict.
+It’s an excellent fit for thoughtful readers who appreciate character-driven stories about family, education, friendship, and finding one’s place during meaningful moments in history.

-If your child connected with the independence and frontier spirit in Caddie Woodlawn by Carol Ryrie Brink (Newbery Medal), this sampler offers a natural next step — with stories of young people growing in resilience, voice, and courage within changing communities.
+If your child connected with the independence and frontier spirit in Caddie Woodlawn by Carol Ryrie Brink, this sampler offers a natural next step — with stories of young people growing in resilience, voice, and courage within changing communities.

 What’s inside:

-This sampler brings together five historical novels that explore what it means to grow up during times of change.
-The Year of Miss Agnes tells the story of a remote Alaskan village transformed by a dedicated young teacher who challenges her students to think critically and believe in their own potential.
-Hercules Beal follows a boy navigating school, grief, and classical mythology, blending humor and heart as he discovers resilience and inner strength in the face of loss.
-Bud, Not Buddy traces the journey of a determined boy during the Great Depression as he searches for family, dignity, and belonging, revealing both hardship and hope through wit and courage.
-Finding Langston explores the Great Migration through a quiet, poetry-loving boy adjusting to life in Chicago, discovering friendship and voice through literature and community.
-The Evolution of Calpurnia Tate completes the set with a richly detailed portrait of a curious girl in 1899 Texas whose love of science challenges social expectations and expands her understanding of independence and possibility.
+The Year of Miss Agnes introduces a remote Alaskan village transformed by a dedicated young teacher who challenges her students to think deeply and believe in their own potential.
+The Witch of Blackbird Pond brings readers into colonial Connecticut, where a spirited girl must navigate suspicion, belonging, and personal conviction in a tightly knit Puritan community.
+Bud, Not Buddy follows a determined boy during the Great Depression as he searches for family and identity with humor, resilience, and heart.
+Finding Langston explores the Great Migration through a quiet boy who discovers friendship and voice through poetry, books, and community.
+The Evolution of Calpurnia Tate completes the sampler with a richly detailed portrait of a curious girl in 1899 Texas whose love of science challenges expectations and expands her sense of independence and possibility.

-Together, these stories show that history is not only about major events, but about young people learning perseverance, curiosity, courage, and compassion within their everyday lives.
+Together, these stories show that history is not only shaped by major events, but by young people learning to think, question, and grow within the world around them.

 Why this sampler works: